-The Company continues to experience heightened competitive activity in certain product categories from other larger multinational competitors, some of which have greater resources.
-Such activities have included new product introductions, more aggressive product claims and marketing challenges, as well as increased promotional spending.
-Since the introduction in the U.S. of unit dose laundry detergent by various manufacturers, including the Company, there has been significant product and price competition in the laundry detergent category.
-For example, P&G, one of the Company's major competitors and the market leader in laundry detergent markets a lower-priced line of laundry detergents that competes directly with the Company's core value laundry detergents.
-Additionally, Henkel has entered the U.S. market with Persil, its leading worldwide premium laundry detergent.
-While it is too early to assess what impact this will have on the premium laundry category or the Company's laundry detergent business, the introduction of Persil could precipitate greater price competition in the category and distribution pressure with a potential adverse impact on OXICLEAN laundry detergent.
-The Company continues to evaluate and vigorously combat the pressures in the laundry detergent category through, among other things, new product introductions and increased marketing spending.
-While the category grew 1.6% in 2015, after experiencing declines in 2013 and 2014, there is no assurance the category will not decline and that the Company will be able to offset any such decline.
+There continues to be significant product and price competition in the laundry detergent category.
+For example, P&G markets a lower-priced line of laundry detergents, Simply Tide, which competes directly with the Company's core value laundry detergents.
+P&G has significantly increased its discounting of Simply Tide which could have a broad negative impact on the laundry category pricing and profitability.
+In addition, in 2016, Henkel entered the U.S. market with Persil, its leading worldwide premium laundry detergent, and on September 1, 2016 completed its acquisition of Sun Products, the maker of All, Wisk, Sun, and private label laundry detergents.
+While it is too early to assess what impact this will have on the Company's laundry detergent business, the introduction of Persil and Henkel's increased scale and market share could precipitate greater price competition in the category and distribution pressure with a potential adverse impact on the Company's laundry detergent business.
+Moreover, the unit dose laundry detergent segment is the fastest growing segment in the laundry detergent category, having grown to approximately 16% of the category since its introduction in 2012, and the Company faces pressure to achieve its proportionate share of the segment with a potential adverse impact on its share of the laundry detergent category.
+The Company continues to evaluate and vigorously combat these pressures through, among other things, new product introductions and increased marketing and trade spending.
+Additionally, while the category grew 3.3% for the 52 weeks ended December 17, 2016 and 1.6% for the 52 weeks ended December 19, 2015, after experiencing declines in 2013 and 2014, there is no assurance the category will not decline in the future and that the Company will be able to offset any such decline.